kragorg/dng/chapters/2025-11-08 — Dungeons and Gardens.md

 Doctor Pepe, seeing Whisper fall, knows he is next.
 He fires his crossbow, the bolt striking the wight’s chest, then dives for the cover of a nearby doorway, his heart hammering against his bruised ribs.

 Seeing the life drain from the tabaxi, a defiance born of desperation seizes Elara.
 “Not yet!” she shouts, her voice a clarion call.
 Another arrow flies, a shot that finds an impossible, perfect opening, burying itself deep in the wight’s throat.
 It stumbles back, clutching the shaft, its hissing voice growing ragged.
 Without pausing, Elara sings a single, sharp word of healing.
 A golden warmth washes over Whisper, knitting sinew and sealing wounds.
 The tabaxi’s eyes snap open.
-She is whole again, her wounds sealed, yet a deep, abiding chill remains—a hollow space where the wight’s touch stole something vital, something the gods’ healing cannot replace.
+She is whole again, her wounds sealed, yet a deep, abiding chill remains—a hollow space where the wight’s touch stole something vital, something the bard’s healing cannot replace.

-The wight is grievously wounded, its unholy vitality guttering like a cheap candle in a gale.
+The wight itself is grievously wounded, its unholy vitality guttering like a candle in a gust.
 It turns its hollow eyes toward Kragor, sensing the source of the dark power that eats at its being.
 It takes a single, shaky step.

 This is the moment.
 Kragor surges forward, crossing the distance in three pounding strides, a green-skinned avalanche of vengeance.
 He brings the new longsword up in a two-handed grip.
 The thunder-grey blade drinks the arcane light, its strange, internal veins of silver seeming to pulse with a cold, hungry light.
 He remembers his own words. *It is a dirge.* He swings.